giobbu/CUSUM/docs/tech_doc/model/monitoring.rst

 ML Model Performance Monitoring
 ===============================

-This section covers how to apply change point detection algorithms for monitoring the performance drifts of online ML models in real-time.
+This section covers how to apply CUSUM detection algorithms for monitoring the performance drifts of online ML models in real-time.

 .. note::
     See the `Notebook <https://github.com/giobbu/CUSUM/blob/main/notebooks/example_ml_monitoring.ipynb>`_ for code implementation details.